-Before building in areas with seismic risk, check www.BuildSimple.org for the latest structural information.
-Check online for the latest version of Best Practices for Quake-resistant Earthbag.
+Before building in areas with seismic risk, check www.BuildSimple.org/ Resources for the latest structural information and latest versions of documents D100- 103 about building resilient CE earthbag to resist seismic risk.

 This work by Patti Stouter is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.